dwaipayan-bond013/SQL-Portfolio-Projects/Zomato Sale Analysis/README.md

 ORDER BY Name, month;
 ```

-✅ Action Plan: Month-over-Month Order Growth Analysis

-- Spot restaurants with consistent MoM growth 📈 in delivered orders and feature them in “Top Trending” or “Most Reliable” sections of the app
-- Flag restaurants with decreasing order growth and  help them optimize menus, pricing, and packaging
+💡 Insight:
+- 📉 Bangkok Bites – Inconsistent Delivery Trends
+    - Experienced 3 consecutive months of decline (July: -26%, Aug: -21%, Oct: -12%)
+    - Growth seen in September (+45%) and November (+7%)

+📌 Interpretation: Volatile performance suggests external factors (e.g., operational bottlenecks, demand shifts)

+✅ Action: Investigate reasons behind volatility like staffing, promotions, quality dips etc.

+- 📉 Bella Cucina – Dramatic Early Drop & Strong Recovery
+   - Started with a -66% drop in February, then a +40% increase in March
+   - Followed by fluctuating growth with smaller gains/losses (April: +28%, May: -33%)
+   - Major positive spike in November: +100% growth (from 11 to 22 deliveries)

+📌 Interpretation: Possibly implemented successful turn-around strategy—could be new menu items, marketing push, or improved operations.

+✅ Action:
+- Analyze internal changes that led to the November jump, replicate across other underperforming branches.
-- Correlate growth trends with customer retention and repeat ordering metrics and suggest loyalty programs for restaurants with stable growth
+- Month-over-Month Order Growth Analysis and correlate growth trends with customer retention and repeat ordering metrics and suggest loyalty programs for restaurants with stable growth

 ### 12. 🧱 Customer Segmentation: Gold vs. Silver